-Navigating through change successfully can mean the difference between survival or extinction.
+Navigating through change successfully can mean the difference between survival and extinction.
 In today’s current situation organisations need to learn how to navigate through change and fail fast and learn from it.

 Some ideas that can come to mind when hearing the concept of change are upgrading technologies and systems, consolidation or expansion, and organisational restructure.
 These and many more can be managed and planned for.
 But, what to do when change happens without any previous warning? (e.g. pandemic, natural disaster, emergence of new technologies)